katholiek-onderwijs-vlaanderen/odoutils/BACKLOG.md

 MUST

+- [ ] Handle missing requirements.txt
 - [ ] Add unit tests for odorun.sh.
 Cover all cases for reloading in odorun in unit tests.
 Does changing model .py work?
 - [ ] Add smtp4dev to odorun.sh to catch all mails, yet hae a functional mail server - and allow for inspecting mails in dev mode.

 SHOULD

 - [ ] Investigate on how to make logging of odoo model objects convenient for logging/debugging.
-- [ ] Investigate icecream package for logging execution / data of code.
 - [ ] Add -s flag to run slow tests to odounit.sh.
 By default don't run slow tests.
 - [ ] Add -m for setting the http port for the smtp4dev mail server.